2mallikharjuna/TeachersPortal.Api/README.md

 - Assign courses to teachers and students
 - Seed default data for quick setup
 - Entity Framework Core for data access with code-first migrations
-- Separate Infrastructure project for DbContext and data access logic
+- Separate Infrastructure project for DbContext and data access logic.
+- Used Specification pattern and followed DDD
 - Swagger/OpenAPI documentation support

 ---